-- Severance of the posterior cord of the brachial plexus causes uncompensated loss of flexion at the wrist. - b) The axillary artery begins as the continuation of the subclavian artery at the upper border of the third rib. - c) Musculocutaneous nerve injury at the axilla weakens pronation of the elbow. - d) A lesion of the spinal accessory nerve weakens retraction of the scapula. - e) Severance of the axillary nerve at the quadrangular space weakens all movements of the shoulder joint - f) The long thoracic nerve arises from the posterior cord of the brachial plexus.
+- Severance of the posterior cord of the brachial plexus causes uncompensated loss of extension at the elbow. - b) The axillary artery begins as the continuation of the subclavian artery at the lateral margin of the second rib. - c) Musculocutaneous nerve injury within the axilla weakens supination of the elbow. - d) A lesion of the spinal accessory nerve weakens downward rotation of the scapula. - e) Severance of the axillary nerve at the quadrangular space weakens all movements of the shoulder joint - f) The long thoracic nerve arises from the posterior cord of the brachial plexus.